Racheal-spec/Tomi-spotify-clone/README.md

 # Spotify Clone Application

-This is a front-end clone of the spotify web player.
-The UI was modelled after the spotify desktop app using React Js, Spotify Web Api, Redux for state management and Material UI for styling.
+This is a front-end clone of the Spotify web player.
+The UI was modeled after the Spotify desktop app interface using React Js, Spotify Web API, Redux for state management, and Material UI for styling.
-In this Spotify Clone application you can log in to the application with your spotify account, view your own playlist, select your preferred playlist and listen to your favorite music.
+Users can log in to the application with their Spotify account details, view playlists, select preferred playlist and listen to their favorite music.

+## Requirements

+- You must be using a Spotify premium account.
-As a requirement to use this application from spotify, it is important that your spotify email is added to the app dashboard as a user.
-To make that possible, please send me your spotify email on twitter-[@racheltomidev](https://twitter.com/racheltomidev) or send an email to [tomisinrachel@gmail.com](mailto:tomisinrachel@gmail.com).
+- Your Spotify email must be added to the app dashboard as a user.

+To do that, please send me your Spotify email on Twitter-[@theracheltomi](https://twitter.com/racheltomidev) or send an email to [tomisinrachel@gmail.com](mailto:tomisinrachel@gmail.com).
-Thanks for understanding!

 ## Preview Link